ezhulenev/sdafe/README.md

-sdafe
+Statistics and Data Analysis for Financial Engineering
 =====

-Statistics and Data Analysis for Financial Engineering
+Labs for David Ruppert's "Statistics and Data Analysis for Financial Engineering"